li11315-osu/CSE5472-term-project/README.md

 #### Data Collection

+The intended effect of denial of service is, of course, to prevent or hamper people from accessing certain services.
+As such, the key metric we try to gauge is the performance and availability of our DNS server from the perspective of normal users.

 The `evaluation` directory contains a Python script called `serverEval.py` that we use for generating our measurement data.
-It tries to gauge the performance and availability of our DNS server from the perspective of normal users by sending queries for our domain at controlled intervals and seeing how long it takes to get a response for each one, if the server responds at all.
+It works by sending DNS queries for our domain at controlled intervals and seeing how long it takes to get a response for each one, if the server responds at all.

 For simplicity and reliability in detecting responses, each query is done by calling the `dig` utility, as opposed to directly opening a new socket.
 By default, `dig` will time out after 15 seconds, a setting we left in place since it seemed like a reasonable threshold.
 Multithreading is used so that a new request can be sent before the previous ones receive responses, for a more realistic simulation of user traffic.